konomu/konomu.github.io/_posts/2025-03-10-latin-pronunciation-ac.md

 This is a collection of pronunciations of that are most canonically correct according to the principles of the [traditional English pronunciation of Latin](https://en.wikipedia.org/wiki/Traditional_English_pronunciation_of_Latin).
 This pronunciation system survives to this day in the way we say many words derived from Latin.
 For example, "error," "area," "cicada," "martyr," "species," and "genius."

-Words with an asterisk are those whose syllable stress is unclear, usually because has a non-Latin or non-Greek etymology.
 Species epithets will be given in the feminine form by default.
+Pronunciations with asterisks are irregular to the principles of traditional pronunciation.

 <div class="collapsible-table">
     <details>